pponec/ujorm/docs/www/articles/StoryOfUjormFramework-en.md

 # The Story of Ujorm Framework

-*How much time can Ujorm Framewrok save and why was it created in the first place?
+*How much time can Ujorm Framework save and why was it created in the first place?
 The following article addresses more than these questions.*

 Somewhere back in 2008, I had an opportunity to participate in development of an interesting transport reservations system written in Java.
 The frontend was built on [RichFaces](https://en.wikipedia.org/wiki/RichFaces), a former component framework for Sun Microsystems' [JavaServer Faces](https://en.wikipedia.org/wiki/JavaServer_Faces), a **business logic** was placed into service classes managed by [Spring](https://en.wikipedia.org/wiki/Spring_Framework) framework, persistent layer was built on [Hibernate](https://cs.wikipedia.org/wiki/Hibernate) ORM framework.